Group exhibition, Bomuldsfabriken Kunsthal, Norway, 2015

 The exhibition Zwinger und Ich documents the artistic results of a network collaboration between 9 scandinavian artists funded by Kulturkontakt Nord, IASPIS and Norsk Kulturråd.

 The collaboration was initiated by a study tour to the Zwinger Palace, which formed the backdrop for the exhibition.
-The Zwinger Palace in Dresden was buildt in 1709, by the saxion kurfurst August the strong.
-He had a great passion for oriental porcelain and imported it in vast quanteties.
-1709, being the heyday of alchemy, both gold and porcelain were known as the enigmatic gold that the alchemists of the time were comissioned to produce.
+The Zwinger Palace in Dresden was built in 1709 by the Saxion emperor August the strong, who had a great passion for oriental porcelain and imported it in vast quantities.
+1709, being the heyday of alchemy, both gold and porcelain were known as the enigmatic gold that the alchemists of the time were commissioned to produce.
 They succeeded in their task, and Meissen became the first European porcelain factory to open in 1710.
 Today the Zwinger Palace holds one of the largest collections of porcelain.

 Catalogue text by Gitte Jungersen:

 When you walk around in the huge porcelain collection at the Zwinger Palace, you know the material, it is so familiar, and you have seen it everywhere.
 But back in the 18th century it was new, and you have to imagine the sensation they must have felt when they were discovering it.